Recorded Wednesday, August 8, 2018 · Noon–1:30 p.m. Central

 - Power factor standards, limits and correction options

 - Harmonic distortion standards, limits and distortion correction options

 - Distributed generation invertor and transfer switch types/ratings

 In order to receive credit for viewing this webinar, you'll need to pass a short quiz.
 A link to the quiz will be provided in your registration confirmation email.
 Separate registration is required for each individual requiring continuing education credit.

 All credits have different expiration dates, so it is to your advantage to take the quiz as soon as possible.

-AIA Members of the American Institute of Architects will receive 1.5 LU/HSW for this instructor-led distance education course.
+AIA Members of the American Institute of Architects will receive 1.5 LU/HSW for this computer based course.